sez11a/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/developer-guide/document-api-basics.md

 ## More Document and Document Folder Services

-The following curl commands and Java classes demonstrate more `Document` services and `DocumentFolder` services.
+The following cURL commands and Java classes demonstrate more `Document` services and `DocumentFolder` services.

 | Files | Description |
 | :---- | :---------- |